tmuscat95/OrleansMovies/INSTRUCTIONS AND WRITEUP.md

 ## Summary Of Work:
 Requirements + "Extra Credit" implemented as per specification (to the best of my understanding).

-UI, implemented in React, is rudimentary and does not feature GraphQL subscriptions, or more complex form controls such as Updating or creating a new movie (seeing as this is a backend position I'm applying for, I'm guessing you're not too worried about my React skills).
+UI, implemented in React, is rudimentary and does not feature GraphQL subscriptions, or more complex form controls such as updating or creating a new movie (seeing as this is a backend position I'm applying for, I'm guessing you're not too concerned with my React skills).

 App was configured to use http rather than https owing to issues with self-signed certificate verification on macOS; I would obviously not do it this way in production.